 But, even more importantly, such software can streamline the negotiation process by predicting where a price compromise is likely to occur.
 This provides brokers with precious information, meanwhile preventing from lost opportunities and fails of telling them too high or too low price of the property.
 Knowing that an initial offer is well within market standards — and having data to back it uplifts a heavy burden of a broker’s shoulders.

 Intelligent Chatbot assistants in Real Estate

-The world is experiencing the return of chatbots – but for this time, they are likely to stay for long.
-The emergence of ML paved the way for sufficient advancements concerning the technology, as the chatbots become able to “learn”, and therefore, answer more specific and complex queries.
-And most importantly, now people find them really appealing – according to the statistics from a Business Insider report, “approximately 45% of end users prefer chatbots as the primary mode of communication for customer service inquiries”.
+The world sees the rise of chatbots now, and they are likely to remain a leading trend for a while.
+ML is paving the way for sufficient technology advancements, as the chatbots are now able to “learn”, and respond to more specific and complex queries.
+Hence, people find them really helpful.
+According to the statistics from a Business Insider report, “approximately 45% of end users prefer chatbots as the primary mode of communication for customer service inquiries”.

-The key advantage of chatbots is that they are on alert 24/7, ready to interact with potential prospects.
-Featured on a website or application, they can answer any question in a jiffy, be its square footage, leasing terms, or other topics of interest.
-Moreover, based on user preferences, a chatbot would make personalized offerings.
-All in all, chatbots in the real estate can be very effective in engaging visitors, resulting in higher lead conversions.
+The key advantage of chatbots is that they are ready to interact with potential customers 24/7.
+They can answer any question in a jiffy – be its square footage, leasing terms, or any other topic of interest.
+Moreover, based on user preferences, a chatbot can make personalized offerings.
+All in all, real-estate chatbots are very effective at engaging visitors and generating higher lead conversions.

 Leveraging artificial intelligence in applications in favor of Real Estate